MamMark/ubuntu_dev/arm_msp/README.md

     /usr/gcc-arm-none-eabi-4_9-2015q3/share/doc/gcc-arm-none-eabi/man
     /usr/gcc-arm-none-eabi-4_9-2015q3/share/doc/gcc-arm-none-eabi/info

-TI ARM tools and support files can be found in /opt/ti, /opt/ti-arm, and ti-mspgcc.
+Various TI ARM tools and support files can be found in /opt/ti, /opt/ti-arm, /opt/ti-emu, and /opt/ti-mspgcc.

-Code Composer Studio is installed in /opt/ti/ccsv6 and can run via
+A network installer for Code Composer is in /home/vagrant/CCS_web_linux.tar.gz.

-    /opt/ti/ccsv6/eclipse/ccstudio
+Currently it should install CCS 6.1.3.
+It is intended to install CCS locally as /home/vagrant/ti/ccsv6.
+Other TI installers are also left in /home/vagrant

 arm include files (msp432 and arm):